Ryhu/ReactMinesweeper/README.md

 make 1d array, height x width long. first x slots are mines, x =  # of mines. array is then shuffled and cut into 2x array shuffle = fisher-yates

+going with easier one atm, just for ...why not